 O1 Visa Salary Requirements

-O1 Visa Salary Requirements for the O1B visa Salary criteria which can be met when applying for the O1B visa.
+O1 Visa Salary Requirements for the O1B visa Salary criteria can be met when applying for the O1B visa.
 O1 visa salary requirement is met if the applicant has or will earn a high salary in their field.

-You can prove the first part by showing year worked=has worked, compensation=high salary, job title= in your field.
+You can prove the first part by showing the year worked=has worked, compensation=high salary, job title= in your field.

-To prove the second part you must show years worked: will earn, compensation= high salary, job title= in your field.
+To prove the second part, you must show years worked: will earn, compensation= high salary, job title= in your field.

-To meet the O1 visa salary requirements and to show your salary is high compared to others in the field you can get the average income of a job title from the Department of Labor website.
+To meet the O1 visa salary requirements and show that your salary is high compared to others in the field, you can get the average income of a job title from the Department of Labor website.
 Then you compare to your income, past or future, and if there is a “substantial” difference, then you have a good claim.
 For example, if most makeup artist makes $30,000 a year, and you make $ 35,000 a year, this is not a high salary.
 However, if you are a makeup artist making $ 100,000 a year, that would be a high salary, which if you were a CEO making that amount, it would not be.

 Overall this criterion is a level 4 difficulty.
 Most people who get O-1B Visas do not meet this criterion.
-But you must think outside the box.
-When you think that you only have to prove you make a lot compared to the average in your field, however, it becomes a little easier.
-Contact us today to help you with your application.
+But it would help if you thought outside the box.
+When you feel that you only have to prove you make a lot compared to the average in your field, however, it becomes a little easier.